knilda/shRlog/README.md

 created by knilda from lachenmair.info IT-Consulting

-An overview of firewall log data in R via Shiny App With the R Shiny App, it is possible to display an interactive graph showing all network connections passing the firewall.
+An overview of firewall log data in R via Shiny App.
+With the R Shiny App, it is possible to display an interactive graph showing all network connections passing the firewall.

 Live Demo here: https://knilda.shinyapps.io/shrlog_example